IndianBoyBR/awesome-web-master/README.md

 - [**AWS EKS Best Practices**](https://github.com/aws/aws-eks-best-practices) - A collection of recommendations for optimizing Amazon's Elastic Kubernetes Service (EKS) to ensure efficient performance.

 - [**Kubernetes Best Practices**](https://github.com/diegolnasc/kubernetes-best-practices) - This GitHub repository, curated by diegolnasc, shares valuable best practices, tips, and tricks for managing Kubernetes deployments.

+- [**Zalando's RESTful API Guidelines**](https://opensource.zalando.com/restful-api-guidelines/) - An extensive set of guidelines for building RESTful APIs, provided by Zalando.
+It's a superb resource to master the principles of creating effective APIs.

 - [**API Cheat Sheet**](https://github.com/RestCheatSheet/api-cheat-sheet) - This repository delivers a practical cheat sheet for designing and building APIs, making it an indispensable tool for developers working on API development.